Five documentaries to inspire you… to get up

 Watching documentaries on Netflix has become a luxury for those lucky enough to stay home these days.
 Netflix, in particular, has a vast array of documentaries that will open your eyes and motivate you to prioritize your health.
 There are also a couple of moving stories that depict why sports and fitness have the power to change your life—for the better, of course.
 Here are five fitness documentaries you should watch on Netflix right now.

-“Cheer” is a docu-series about a cheerleading team from Navarro College—a small school located in Corsicana, Texas.
-Journey with the team as they come up with and train for a two-and-a-half minute dance routine for the National Championship.
-The National Championship is the toughest tournament the team finds itself in so they must come up with their best routine to have a chance of winning.
+“Cheer” is a docu-series about a cheerleading team from Navarro College, a small school in Corsicana, Texas.
+Tag along with the team as they come up with and train for a two-and-a-half minute dance routine for the National Championship.

-Journey with cyclist Felix Starck as he goes on a bike retreat for a year for over 11,000 miles to 22 countries.
-From Germany to Europe and Turkey, Starck hopes to make it past Southeast Asia, New Zealand and the United States.
+Ride with cyclist Felix Starck as he goes on a bike retreat for a year across 11,000 miles in 22 countries.
+From Germany to Turkey, Starck hopes to make it to Southeast Asia, New Zealand and the United States.
 Watch how he stops by the world’s most famous landmarks and explores different countries throughout his retreat.

-“2,215” is a documentary based on a true story about Thailand rockstar Artiwara Kongmalai ( known as Toon Bodyslam) who took on the challenge of running 2,215-kilometers to raise funds to build 11 public hospitals in Thailand.
-Kongmalai runs from Betong, Yala district all the way to the North of Thailand.
+“2,215” is a documentary based on a true story about Thailand rockstar Artiwara Kongmalai (known as Toon Bodyslam) who took on the challenge of running 2,215 kilometers to raise funds to build 11 public hospitals.
+Kongmalai runs from Betong, Yala district all the way to the north of Thailand.
 Throughout his long-distance journey, Kongmalai collects money and medical equipment to help several hospitals.